What is an API?

 An Application Programming Interface (API) is a set of data-driven functions that enables applications to communicate with each other.
 APIs create a connection between these applications so that data from one server, organization, or internet-based application can be used by another in their functions.
 The user or client requesting the function might not know what the basis for the code is, and isn’t required to, they just leverage the functionalities by requesting accessibility.

 APIs work as a building block for an application to put together the data from an application or operating system.
-It can be a single function, an interface, or a set of different APIs which users or developers can legally utilize through the parent organization.
-API documentation is another term destined to describe the working of APIs being used.
-API Documentation works as a guide to let the developer understand the functions of an API thoroughly.
-APIs not only allow developers to access data, they also hide the complexities of a particular function.
+It can be a single function, an interface, or a set of different APIs which users can legally utilize through the parent organization.
+API documentation works as a guide to let the users or enterprise teams understand the functions of an API thoroughly.
+APIs not only allow enterprises to access data, they also hide the complexities of a particular function.

 For instance, WhatsApp allows users to mark their location on Google or Apple maps which are embedded in the application via Google and Apple APIs.
-WhatsApp could develop a map from scratch, but APIs overcome the hassle of developing a brand new function.
+WhatsApp could design a map from scratch, but APIs overcome the hassle of creating a brand new function.
 The end user enjoys a seamless experience and the application can offer functionality without having to create it.

 The working of an API is explained in the figure below: